clydebarrow/esphome-docs-hugo/content/components/wireguard.md

 {{< warning >}}
 To successfully use this component you must have unicode:: WireGuard 0xAE also on your remote host (already installed and ready to accept connections).
-If you don't have it please read the section [Remote peer setup](components/wireguard#wireguard-installation).
+If you don't have it please read the section [wireguard-installation](#wireguard-installation).

 {{< /warning >}}
 {{< warning >}}